codio/knowledge/source/instructors/admin/integration/lti-constant.rst

     <iframe width="620" height="349" src="https://codio.wistia.com/medias/8asg6lncd3?wvideo=8asg6lncd3" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe>

-**Please note the screenshots below are for implementation in Canvas but other LMS systems should be similar.
-Refer to their documentation for more assistance**
+..
+Note:: the screenshots below are for implementation in Canvas but other LMS systems should be similar.
+Refer to their documentation for more assistance

 -  Create an External app in your LMS using the configuration type: By URL